pm2-hive/pm2-hive.github.io/docs/features/process-management.md

 $ pm2 restart web-interface
 ```

-*NB: starting PM2 2.1.x, restarts are immutable, meaning that env will not auto-update.
-Use --update-env to update env*
+**NB: starting PM2 2.1.x, restarts are immutable, meaning that environnement will not auto-update.
+Use --update-env to update env**

 Now you want to **delete** the app from the PM2 process list.
 You just have to enter the following commands: